 Download proprietary binaries

 You can download official binaries for the supported devices running tagged AOSP release branches from Google's drivers.
 These binaries add access to additional hardware capabilities with non-open source code.
-To build the AOSP master branch, use the Binaries Preview instead.
-When building the master branch for a device, use the binaries for the most recent numbered release or with the most recent date.
+To build the AOSP main branch, use the Binaries Preview instead.
+When building the main branch for a device, use the binaries for the most recent numbered release or with the most recent date.

 Extract proprietary binaries